 Some places will just pan-fry it, which is fine.
 But, the best places will grill it so there are little bits of charred edges, and it takes it to the next level.

 You can often find it on the menu for dinner, but some places also offer it for Plate Lunch.

-Insider Tip: Try taking a bit of Kalbi with a little rice and Macaroni Salad and it’s pure joy!
+Insider Tip: Try taking a bite of Kalbi with a little rice and Mac Salad, and it’s pure joy!

 Where to Find Kalbi Ribs in Hawaii:

 Da Kitchen: Located on Maui, their Kalbi is one to write home about, and the portions are huge!